phi-grib/flame_ws/README.md

 # Flame_ws

-Flame includes a simple web interface to manage models and to run predictions
+Flame_ws provides a simple web interface for managing existing models and running predictions.

+## Installing
+Flame_ws asumes that Flame is already installed and reachable in the PYTHONPATH.
+In development environments where Flame is installed in another location, the full path must be defined (hardcoded) at the top of file flame_ws.py.

+The server is started by typing:

 ```sh
 python flame-ws.py